AeroHydro, Inc. PO Box 684 Southwest Harbor, ME 04679 207-244-4100

 - “The creator of Relational Geometry”, with US Patent #5,581,672 – System for Relational Entities for Object-Oriented Computer-Aided Geometric Design

 - “Senior Scientist for the world’s most prestigious and demanding yacht race – America’s Cup“

 - “Veteran of six transpacific voyages in yachts ranging from 20′ to 36′ in length”

-From his own experience as a sailor and boat builder, Dr. John knows what is needed and what a successful design program has to deliver.
-He has surrounded himself with employees sharing his uncompromising tenet to deliver real and lasting value to all PC-based 3D design customers.
+From his own experience as a sailor and boat builder, Dr. John knew what was needed and what a successful design program had to deliver.
+He surrounded himself with employees sharing his uncompromising tenet to deliver real and lasting value to all PC-based 3D design customers.

 AeroHydro can help you: